rcrowther/django_languages/README.rst

 Please note that this app is not for internationalization, which is translation of the display text in a site etc. This app is for the input and handling of a language code as data (thus it is much simpler than internationalization).
 The app may be used, for example, to record the languages a user speaks.

 If a language is in the data within this app, it does not mean Django has translation ability for that language.
-If the 'language of Nih' is listed, Django may not be able to translate the 'language of Ni!'.
+If the 'language of Ni!' is listed, Django may not be able to translate the 'language of Ni!'.
 But this app can record that a person can speak the 'language of Ni!' (oh no it can't. because ISO639-3 doesn't record 'Ni!' as a language, which it plainly is, even if it only has one word).

 Limitations
 -----------
-The app is grounded in 639-3, the (slightly contentious) ISO (more or less) standard.
+The app is grounded in `ISO 639-3`_, the (slightly contentious) ISO (more or less) standard.
 So it only deals in three-letter codes, not locale-like codes.
 That means, for example, the app can not express the full range of Django translations (as Django contains, for example, translations expressed using locale subtags like 'en-gb', 'en-as').

 (on the other hand, 639-3 currently can express 7000+ languages in it's three-letter codes, and is a web standard)